 Picture 8: Pick your icon from the picker

 The Nektion UI consists of a menu with different folders on the left side where different items can be accessed.
 When you open an item, there are tabs under which you can find different views.
 Every item of the same type has the same views by default.

 Picture 9: Nektion UI (after it has been configured and some items created)

-The main way to access different views in Nektion is through the left side that consists of folders that display different items that can be clicked to access their views.
-For instance you could have a folder called Projects that contains all projects and by clicking a particular project you access the project’s work breakdown view.
+The main way to access different views in Nektion is through the side menu that consists of folders that display different items that can be clicked to access their views.
+For instance, you could have a folder called Projects that contains all projects and by clicking a particular project you access the project’s work breakdown view.